 - Preferential processing.

-- If nominated by Austrade, the applicant is not required to live in a particular State or Territory;
+- With Austrade nomination, the applicant is not required to live in a particular State or Territory;

-- If nominated by a State or Territory government authority, either only one party being either the applicant, or his or her spouse or de facto partner, needs to demonstrate a genuine intention to reside in the nominating State or Territory;
+- With nomination by a State or Territory government, only one party (being either the visa applicant or his or her spouse or de facto partner) needs to demonstrate a genuine intention to reside in the State or Territory;

-- The applicant must make a complying significant investment of at least $5,000,000 for at least 4 years of holding the provisional visa; and
+- The applicant must make the complying investment of at least $5,000,000 for at least 4 years of holding the provisional visa; and

-- The applicant has a genuine intention to hold the complying significant investment for at least 4 years of holding the provisional visa.
+- The applicant has a genuine intention to hold the complying investment for at least 4 years of holding the provisional visa.

 Complying Significant Investment

-- The investor must be a natural person, that is an individual;
+- The visa application must be made by a natural person, that is an individual;

-- The investment must be unencumbered and have been lawfully acquired;
+- Investment funds must be unencumbered and have been lawfully acquired;

-- The investment portfolio must contain investments that are lawful in all aspects, and not form a basis for security or collateral for a loan; and
+- The investment portfolio must contain investments that are lawful in all aspects and do not form a basis for security or collateral for a loan; and

-It is not necessary to have direct involvement in managing a complying significant investment, but the applicant may be required to provide evidence that the investment is made genuinely and not contrived for migration purposes.
-Success (or otherwise) of the complying significant investment is not a relevant assessment criteria for the prospective visa applications.
+It is not necessary to have direct involvement in managing the investment, but the applicant may be required to prove that it is made genuinely and not contrived for migration purposes.
+Success (or otherwise) of the investment or business is not a relevant assessment criteria for a prospective permanent visa.

 This term refers to a period from which the investor withdraws funds from the investment or cancels the investment, to which the investor makes the re-investment(s) with the funds.
-If the switching period is less than 30 days, the investment is taken to have continued during the switching period.
-Failure to reinvest the funds within 30 days may result in refusal of the subsequent permanent visa application or cancellation of the temporary visa.
+If this period (“switching period”) is less than 30 days, the investment is taken to have continued.
+Failure to re-invest the funds in another business within 30 days may result in refusal of the subsequent permanent visa application or cancellation of the temporary visa.